kganom/Case-Management-System/README.md

 ## Using this Repo

 1. Create folder in your local directory
-2. Open VS code and then 'cd C:\..folder'
+2. Open VS code and then 'cd local-folder'
 3. Clone this repo using ```git clone https://github.com/kganom/Case-Management-System.git``` command.
 4. pip install virtualenv
 5. python -m venv myenv